-The video was directed by Jonas Åkerlund.
+The video was shot in New York City at the Standard Hotel and was directed by long-time fan-favourite director, Jonas Åkerlund.

 Madonna called me about Ghosttown.
 We hadn’t worked for a while because of different circumstances so when I heard all the songs Rebel Heart, I was very excited about Ghosttown.
 I connected to it creatively.
 And, yeah, we enjoyed working together.
 I was supposed to start something else right after and that got pushed and she asked me to do Bitch I’m Madonna.
 I saw it being so completely different from Ghosttown, something a little bit less serious, just fun and crazy.

 On April 8 2015, Madonna’s Ghosttown music video premiered on VEVO.
 The music video was filmed in Los Angeles, directed by Jonas Åkerlund and co-starred Terrence Howard.